 You don’t need to lust over spray-on lycra or drool at the thought of carbon-fibre to enjoy riding a bicycle.
 Cycling is the most accessible mode of transport on the planet and there’s no better way to explore said planet than from the seat of a bicycle.

 Below is a selection of bikepacking routes within a few hours of Sydney, all of which are accessible by public transport.
 The start and finish locations are all at train stations that can get you to and from the city quickly and super cheap.
-All the camping locations mentioned are basic and free!
+All the camping locations mentioned are basic and are either free or cost lest than a pub burger.
+Let’s go!

 1. Lithgow to Mittagong (via Jenolan & Wombeyan Caves)